Hainanese Chicken Rice: The 10 Best Chicken Rice Spots in Singapore 2025

 Hainanese chicken rice is more than just a meal in Singapore; it’s a culinary institution and a beloved national dish recognized throughout Southeast Asia.
 This iconic chicken and rice dish features tender poached chicken, aromatic and fragrant rice cooked with chicken fat and chicken broth, and is served with an array of essential accompaniments—chilli sauce, ginger mixture, light soy sauce, thick soy sauce, and a bowl of clear chicken broth.
 From Maxwell Food Centre to hidden gems in the heartlands, Singapore chicken rice brings locals and visitors together over its simple pleasure and so much detail in preparation.
-In this guide, you’ll discover the perfect places to enjoy both classic hawker centre plates and contemporary takes, including tips from food writers, home cooks, and hainanese chefs who have made this dish part of Singapore’s heritage.

 The Origins of Hainanese Chicken Rice